open-telemetry/opentelemetry-collector-contrib/exporter/clickhouseexporter/README.md

 ## Performance Guide

-A single clickhouse instance with 32 CPU cores and 128 GB RAM can handle around 20 TB (20 Billion) logs per day, the data compression ratio is 7 ~ 11, the compressed data store in disk is 1.8 TB ~ 2.85 TB, add more clickhouse node to cluster can increase linearly.
+A single ClickHouse instance with 32 CPU cores and 128 GB RAM can handle around 20 TB (20 Billion) logs per day, the data compression ratio is 7 ~ 11, the compressed data store in disk is 1.8 TB ~ 2.85 TB, add more clickhouse node to cluster can increase linearly.